kazurayam/unittest-helper/docs/index.md

 -   <https://github.com/kazurayam/selenium-webdriver-java/issues/22>

-I couldn’t find out the reason why the current working directory got different from the project directory.
+I couldn’t find out the reason why the "current working directory" became the parent project’s directory, not the subproject directory.

-### A single dedicated output directory, not under the current working directory
+### Temporary output files shouldn’t be located into the project’s directory

 The easiest way to locate an output file from a unit-test is to call `java.io.File("some-file.txt")` or `java.nio.Paths("some-file.txt")`.
 Then the `some-file.txt` will be located under the current working directory = `System.getProperty("user.dir")`.
 Using Maven and Gradle, the current working directory will usually be equal to the project’s directory.
 By calling `java.io.File(relative path)` often, you will get a lot of temporary files located in the project directory, like this.